-Nikon D3100 versus Nikon D5600
+Nikon D3100 vs D5600

 The Nikon D3100 and the Nikon D5600 are two digital cameras that were announced, respectively, in August 2010 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3100 has a resolution of 14.2 megapixel, whereas the D5600 provides 24 MP.
+The D3100 has a resolution of 14.2 megapixels, whereas the D5600 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is somewhat larger (1 percent) than the Nikon D3100.
 However, the D5600 is markedly lighter (8 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the D5600 are weather-sealed.

-|Nikon D3100||124 mm||96 mm||75 mm||505 g||550||no||2010||599||discont.||check|
+|Nikon D3100||124 mm||96 mm||75 mm||505 g||550||n||Aug 2010||599|

-|Nikon D5600||124 mm||97 mm||70 mm||465 g||970||no||2016||699||latest||check|
+|Nikon D5600||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.